iop098321qwe/custom_bash_commands/README.md

 * Append `alias myip="curl http://ipecho.net/plain; echo"` to the end of the `.bashrc` file in the <user> directory.
 * Append `alias rma='rm -rf'` to the end of the `.bashrc` file in the <user> directory.
 * Append `alias x='chmod +x'` to the end of the `.bashrc` file in the <user> directory.
+    * This will make whichever file that follows the command executable.
+    * Syntax: `x <filename>`
+* Append `alias gs='git status'` to the end of the `.bashrc` file in the <user> directory.
+    * This will get the status of the git repository you are in quickly.

 #### Additional Function options: